-The United States Citizenship and Immigration Services naturalization exam comprises 10 random questions chosen from a total of 100—can you answer just six correctly?
+The U.S. Citizenship and Immigration Services naturalization exam comprises 10 random questions chosen from a total of 100—can you answer just six correctly?
 Take our online quiz to find out!

 This quiz features questions from the naturalization exam paired with objects from our Museum and Library collections to create key connections and context in American history using object-based learning.

-In addition to our annual Children's History Book Prize, this year we're pleased to recognize a new award that speaks to history, issues, and personal stories of immigrants in the United States.
+In 2017, we introduced the New Americans Children's History Book to recognize literature that share the personal stories of immigrants throughout American history.
 The inaugural winner, It Ain't So Awful, Falafel by Firoozeh Dumas, is a unique portrait of a young Iranian girl’s adjustment to life in this country as she and her family face prejudice.
-Learn more about the New Americans Children's History Book Prize and this year's winner.